iPhone 1g (first generation) June 29, 2007

 There’s been a long history of design problems with the iPhone.
 Many different versions had problems ranging from minor to major.
 Among the common complaints were screen bubbles, easily crackable screens, or holding your phone wrong causing poor cell phone reception.

-Along with the manufacture defects, there’s also a history of what many would consider design flaws.
+Along with the manufacture defaults, there’s also a history of what many would consider design flaws.
 There is no support for micro SD cards which forces you to spend a lot of money to upgrade the phone’s memory.
-There’s also no removable battery which also forces you to to either purchase a new phone or pay for expensive repairs.
+There’s also no removable battery which also forces you to upgrade phones if you have battery problems.

 Apple also as a company has a history of designing products that force upgrades.
 For instance, they will discontinue 16GB and 32GB models and only allow you to purchase 8GB in order to force you to upgrade to the latest model which has 32GB support.